-The gates of the Fraser Coast Sports and Recreation Precinct at Nikenbah will be thrown open on Saturday, 16 February with a community carnival from 9am - 2pm to mark the completion of the first stage of the complex.
+The gates of the Fraser Coast Sports and Recreation Precinct at Nikenbah opened on Saturday, 16 February with a community carnival from 9am - 2pm to mark the completion of the first stage of the complex.

-The community open day will include live musical entertainment from John Corowa from 9am, food and drinks, as well as the opportunity to watch the first sport being played at the venue (football, netball and Oztag).
+The community open day featured live musical entertainment from John Corowa from 9am, food and drinks, as well as the opportunity to watch the first sport being played at the venue (football, netball and Oztag).